goruck/edge-tpu-servers/README.md

 $ sudo rm -i /swapfile
 ```

+10. Create a directory called *tpu-servers* in ```/media/mendel``` on the Coral dev board.

-10. Copy *detect_server_tpu*, *config.json*, *encode_faces.py*, *train.py*, in this directory to ```/media/mendel/tpu-servers/``` on the Coral dev board.
-Create the ```tpu-servers``` directory if needed.
+11. Copy *detect_server_tpu.py*, *config.json*, *encode_faces.py*, *train.py*, in this directory to ```/media/mendel/tpu-servers/``` on the Coral dev board.

-11. Create the face image data set in ```/media/mendel/tpu-servers/``` needed to train the svm-based face classifier  per the steps in [face-det-rec README](https://github.com/goruck/smart-zoneminder/blob/master/face-det-rec/README.md)  or just copy the images to this directory if you created them before.
+12. Create the face image data set in ```/media/mendel/tpu-servers/``` needed to train the svm- or xgb-based face classifier per the steps in the [face-det-rec README](https://github.com/goruck/smart-zoneminder/blob/master/face-det-rec/README.md) or just copy the images to this directory if you created them before.

-12. Download the face embedding dnn model *nn4.v2.t7* from [OpenFace](https://cmusatyalab.github.io/openface/models-and-accuracies/) to the ```/media/mendel/tpu-servers``` directory.
+13. Download the face embedding dnn model *nn4.v2.t7* from [OpenFace](https://cmusatyalab.github.io/openface/models-and-accuracies/) to the ```/media/mendel/tpu-servers``` directory.
 You can skip this step if you aren't going to use OpenCV to generate the facial embeddings.
 Currently this does not work well since face alignment isn't implemented.
-The default facial embedding method used in the project currently is dlib.
+The default facial embedding method used in the project currently is dlib (which does face alignment before generating the embeddings).

-13. Download the tpu face recognition dnn model *MobileNet SSD v2 (Faces)* from [Google Coral](https://coral.withgoogle.com/models/) to the ```/media/mendel/tpu-servers``` directory.
+14. Download the tpu face recognition dnn model *MobileNet SSD v2 (Faces)* from [Google Coral](https://coral.withgoogle.com/models/) to the ```/media/mendel/tpu-servers``` directory.

-14. Download both the *MobileNet SSD v2 (COCO)* tpu object detection dnn model and label file from [Google Coral](https://coral.withgoogle.com/models/) to the ```/media/mendel/tpu-servers``` directory.
+15. Download both the *MobileNet SSD v2 (COCO)* tpu object detection dnn model and label file from [Google Coral](https://coral.withgoogle.com/models/) to the ```/media/mendel/tpu-servers``` directory.

+*NB: You can instead use transfer learning to train your own models and use them instead of the Google stock models in the steps above, see [TensorFlow Models with Edge TPU Training](https://github.com/goruck/models/tree/edge-tpu).*

-15. Run the face encoder program, [encode_faces.py](./encode_faces.py), using the images copied above.
-This will create a pickle file containing the face embeddings used to train the svm-based face classifier.
+16. Run the face encoder program, [encode_faces.py](./encode_faces.py), using the images copied above.
+This will create a pickle file containing the face embeddings used to train the svm- and xgb-based face classifiers.
 The program can run tpu-, dlib- and openCV-based face detectors and dlib- and OpenCV-based facial embedders.
 Its currently configured to use tpu-based face detection and dlib-based facial embeddings which gives the best results vs compute.

-16. Run the svm-based face classifier training program, [train.py](./train.py).
-This will create two pickle files - one for the svm model and one for the model labels.
-The program will optimize the hyperparameters and evaluate the model, including its F1 score which should be close to 1.0 for good classifier performance.
+17. Run the face classifier training program, [train.py](./train.py).
+This will create three pickle files - one for the svm model, one for the xgb model and one for the model labels.
+The program will optimize the model hyperparameters and then evaluate the model, including thier F1 scores which should be close to 1.0 for good classifier performance.
 The optimal hyperparameters and model statistics are output after training is completed.

-17. Mount a local or remote image store on the Dev Board so the server can find theimages and process them.
+18. Mount a local or remote image store on the Dev Board so the server can find the images and process them.
 The store should be auto-mounted using ```sshfs``` at startup which is done by an entry in ```/etc/fstab```.
 Below is an example of a using a remote store at ```lindo@192.168.1.4:/nvr```.
 ```bash
 # Setup sshfs.
 $ sudo apt-get install sshfs